 Introduction to Psychology (PSY 101)

 August 2021 – Present.

-Upon successful completion of the learning experience, students will be able to: demonstrate understanding of the terminology used in psychology; identify research models and relate the findings of research to life situations; demonstrate understanding of the different theoretical approaches to psychology and be able to articulate the different assumptions behind them; apply psychology practically to problems confronting individuals in society; use psychological techniques to explain various aspects of human cognition and behavior; and demonstrate understanding of the workings of their own consciousness, behavior, and interpersonal relationships.
+Upon successful completion of the learning experience, students will be able to: define terminology used in psychology; identify research models and relate the findings of research to life situations; discuss different theoretical approaches to psychology and articulate the different assumptions behind them; apply psychology practically to problems confronting individuals in society; use psychological techniques to explain various aspects of human cognition and behavior; and explain workings of their own consciousness, behavior, and interpersonal relationships.

-This course will introduce the fundamental principles of psychology and major subjects of psychological inquiry.
-It has been designed to not only provide the tools necessary for the study of psychology, but to present a sampling of the major areas of psychology research.
+This course introduces the fundamental principles of psychology and major subjects of psychological inquiry and focuses on necessary aspects to study psychology and presents a sampling of the major areas of psychology research.
 The course begins with a short overview of how psychology developed as an academic discipline and an introduction to a number of the principal methodologies most commonly deployed in its study.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Introduction to Psychology (8/21).